Mystical Sanctuary Guide

 - Noise-induced hearing loss is preventable, which means listening habits matter.

-How this applies to a music website
+How this applies to long listening sessions

 - Sleep and focus audio should generally sit below “attention-grabbing” volume.